Four Ways to Help Your Teen Avoid Senioritis

 1. Don’t over-function.

-When a teen loses steam, it can become easy to pick up the slack for them.
-If you’re taking over chores, doing homework for them, or making excuses to teachers, then consider how this can hurt them in the long run.
+When a teen loses steam, picking up the slack for them can become easy.
+If you’re taking over chores, doing homework for them, or making excuses to teachers, consider how this can hurt them in the long run.
 When a parent is quick to over-function for their teen, that dynamic can become hard to unlock when college rolls around.

 2. Connect values with tasks.

-Teens build self-esteem when they can connect daily or weekly tasks with their interests and values.
+Teens build self-esteem by connecting daily or weekly tasks with their interests and values.
 Encourage your child to choose courses senior year that explore their career interests and help them test out college majors.
-Remind them that it’s never too late to join a club or learn a new skill.
+Remind them that joining a club or learning a new skill is never too late.

-If they’re moving away for college, ask them how they’d like to have an impact on their community before they go.
-The College Board says that positive activities can help teens enjoy their senior year without trouble.
-You might be surprised how a new interest can improve your child’s overall mood and attention.
+If they’re moving away for college, ask them how they’d like to impact their community before they go.
+The College Board says positive activities can help teens enjoy their senior year without trouble.
+You might be surprised how a new interest can improve your child’s mood and attention.

 3. Encourage their expertise.